Welcome to Hedgehog Class.

 We follow the Letters and Sounds programme but also use the actions and some songs from Jolly Phonics.
 For further information click the link here:

-We will organise a session later in the term, where you will be invited to a phonics workshop to observe the teaching and learning of phonics in Hedgehog Class.
 We use pure sounds so if you would like to familiarise yourself with these, please click on this link

 In Phase 2, letters and their sounds are introduced one at a time.
 A set of letters is taught each week, in the following sequence: